jonathanslenders/python-deployer/docs/pages/node.rst

                 pass

-Basically, you can nest 'normal' nodes inside each other, and ``ParallelNode`` classes inside each other.
-However, when nesting such a ``ParallelNode`` inside a normal node, the ``.Array`` suffix is required to indicate the creation of an array. ``.JustOne`` can always be used instead of an array, if you assert that only one host will be in there.
+Basically, you can nest 'normal' nodes inside each other, and :class:`ParallelNode <deployer.node.base.ParallelNode>` classes inside each other.
+However, when nesting such a :class:`ParallelNode
+<deployer.node.base.ParallelNode>` inside a normal node, the ``.Array`` suffix
+is required to indicate the creation of an array. ``.JustOne`` can always be used instead of an array, if you assert that only one host will be in there.

 Using contrib.nodes